-Transparencies for the overhead projector and their preparation
+Transparencies for the OHP and their preparation mid-20th century

 A transparency is a thin sheet of transparent flexible material used with an overhead projector.
 The individual presenting to an audience writes or draws onto the transparency and the overhead projector enables it to be projected onto a screen.

 I understand that transparencies were also known as acetates, foil and viewfoil, but the only terms ever heard were transparencies and acetates.